pagnani/PlmDCA.jl/README.md

 The minimal julia version for using this code is 0.3.
-It requires the package [Compat](https://github.com/JuliaLang/Compat.jl) to guarantee compatibility between different julia versions.
+It requires the package [Compat](https://github.com/JuliaLang/Compat.jl) to guarantee compatibility between different Julia versions.

 Todos